TheRedScreen64/radix-chat/backend/README.md

 > Tip:
 > Don't define lastId to get the first 50 messages,
-> define lastId to get 50 messages after the last topic of the first fetched messages.
+> define lastId to get 50 messages after the last topic of the messages fetched before.

 **Request**